Stratusolve/svelte-todo-exercise/README.md

 npm run serve
 ```

-The service should nou be up and running and give you an output similar to
+The service should now be up and running and give you an output similar to

 ```
 ➜  todo git:(main) ✗ npm run serve